 However, sometimes there's room for multiple generations of the same underlying technology because of secondary differences like performance, reliability, durability, lifespan and cost.
-Such is the case with NAND flash memory, where the progression from single-level cell (SLC) to multi-level cell, triple-level cell (TLC) and now quad-level cell (QLC) storage technology has left enough performance gaps between them to allow space for the different forms of NAND flash in the modern data center.
+Such is the case with NAND flash memory, where the progression from single-level cell (SLC) to multi-level cell (MLC), triple-level cell (TLC) and, now, quad-level cell (QLC) storage technology has left enough performance gaps between them to allow space for the different forms of NAND flash in the modern data center.

 The throughput vs. endurance tradeoff

 Memory technology seldom gives you something for nothing; pushing the boundaries in one direction usually sacrifices features and performance in another dimension.
 The evolution of NAND flash memory cell technology has resulted in the tradeoff of higher density through packing more bits per cell for slower I/O throughput, higher read latency and lower endurance.

 The tradeoff between throughput and endurance versus capacity and cost is the reason some storage systems still use SLC devices.
 The durability of SLC devices makes them ideal for write-intensive transaction processing workloads.
 However, the new classes of applications in machine learning, big data analytics and streaming media involve an increasing number of workloads that predominantly read data, rather than write it, minimizing the importance of flash durability.

 QLC vs. TLC: The trend toward fewer writes per day